how to make a person

 the test passes

-• 'first_name' appears twice in the test, which means I have to make a change in 2 places if I want a different value for it.
+• I typed 'first_name' two times in the test, which means I have to make a change in 2 places when I want a different value.
 I add a variable to remove the repetition in test_person.py

 12 first_name = 'first_name'